pfgithub/scpl/docs/actions/showwebpage.md

 ### summary

-Shows the web URL passed into the action in a Safari View Controller, allowing you to view the web page without switching apps.
+Shows the web URL passed into the action in a Safari View Controller, allowing you to view the webpage without switching apps.

 ### usage